fmrtl73/pxdocs/content/install-with-other/nomad/installation/install-as-a-nomad-job.md

 ## Post-Install

-Once you have successfully installed Portworx using a Nomad job, below sections are useful.
+Once you have successfully installed Portworx using a Nomad job, the following sections might be useful.

 {{<homelist series2="px-postinstall-nomad-job">}}